-What is a brane really?
+What is really a brane?
 In field theory, it is best to think of it as a topological defect (like a soliton), which could have fields localized to its surface.
-For example, as we will see in the next section in detail, domain walls localize fermions to the location of the domain wall.
-String theories also contain objects called D-branes (shorthand for Dirichlet branes).
-These are surfaces which an open string can end on.
+For example, as we will see in the next lecture in detail, domain walls localize fermions to the location of the domain wall.
+String theories also contain objects called D-branes (short for Dirichlet banes).
+These are surfaces where open string can end on.
 These open strings will give rise to all kinds of fields localized to the brane, including gauge fields.
 In the supergravity approximation these D-branes will also appear as solitons of the supergravity equations of motion.

 In our approach, we will use a low-energy effective field theory description.
 We will (usually) not care very much where these branes come from, but simply assume that there is some consistent high-energy theory that would give rise to these objects.
 Therefore, our theory will be valid only up to some cutoff scale, above which the dynamics that actually generates the brane has to be taken into account.
-For our discussion we will follow the description and notation of Sundrum in Ref.
-[14].
+For our discussion we will follow the description and notation of Sundrum in [13].

 To describe the branes, let us first set up some notation.
-The 3-brane will be assumed to be described by a flat four-dimensional space-time equivalent to $R^4$ , while the extra dimensions by $R^n$ or if compactified by $T^n$ (an ndimensional torus).
-The coordinates in the bulk (bulk stands for all of spacetime) are denoted by $X^M$ , $M = 0, 1, \ldots, 3 + n$ , the coordinates on the brane are denoted by $x{\mu}$ , $\mu = 0, 1, 2, 3$ , while the coordinates along the extra dimensions only are denoted by $x_m$ , $m = 4, \ldots, 3 + n$ .
+The 3-brane will be assumed to be described by a flat four-dimensional space-time equivalent to R^4 , while the extra dimensions by R^n or if compactified by T^n (an n dimensional torus).
+The coordinates in the bulk (bulk stands for all of spacetime) are denoted by X^M , $M = 0, 1, \ldots, 3 + n$, the coordinates on the brane are denoted by x_μ , $\mu = 0, 1, 2, 3$, while the coordinates along the extra dimensions only are denoted by x_m , $m = 4, \ldots, 3 + n$.
 For now we will concentrate on the bosonic degrees of freedom.
 What are these degrees of freedom that we need to discuss in a low-energy effective theory?
-Since we need to discuss the physics of higher dimensional gravity, this should include the metric in the 4 + n dimensions $G{MN}(X)$ , and also the position of the brane in the extra dimensions $Y^M(x)$ .
-Note, that the metric is a function of the bulk coordinate $X^M$ , while the position of the brane is a function of the coordinate along the brane $x{\mu}$ .
+Since we need to discuss the physics of higher dimensional gravity, this should include the metric in the 4 + n dimensions $G{MN}(X)$, and also the position of the brane in the extra dimensions $Y^M(x)$.
+Note, that the metric is a function of the bulk coordinate X^M , while the position of the brane is a function of the coordinate along the brane x_μ .
 In addition, we would like to take into account the fields that are localized to live along the brane.
-These could be some scalar fields $\Phi(x)$ , gauge fields $A{\mu}(x)$ or fermions $\Psi_L(x)$ .
-These fields are also functions of the coordinate along the brane $x{\mu}$ .
+These could be some scalar fields $\Phi(x)$, gauge fields $A\mu(x)$ or fermions $\Psi_L(x)$.
+These fields are also functions of the coordinate along the brane x_μ .